philipkbh/home-assistant-vms-transport/README.md

-# Transport widgets for Home Assistant for Chemnitz (CVAG) and Verkehrsverbund Mittelsachsen (VMS)
+# Transport widgets for Home Assistant for Verkehrsverbund Mittelsachsen (VMS)

-Custom sensor component and lovelace card that displays upcoming departures from your defined public transport stops for Chemnitz (CVAG) and Verkehrsverbund Mittelsachsen (VMS).
+Custom sensor component and lovelace card that displays upcoming departures from your defined public transport stops for Verkehrsverbund Mittelsachsen (VMS).

 ## 💿 Installation